 'Sometimes you have to walk’: Trump says no deal with Kim over sanctions demand

-HANOI: The nuclear summit between US President Donald Trump and North Korea's Kim Jong Un in Hanoi ended abruptly Thursday (Feb 28) as they cut short their discussions and failed to reach an agreement.
+HANOI: The US-North Korea nuclear summit in Hanoi ended abruptly without a deal on Thursday (Feb 28), with President Donald Trump saying he had decided to "walk" in the face of Kim Jong Un's demands to drop sanctions.

-The second meeting between the two leaders was supposed to build on their historic first summit in Singapore but they failed to bridge their differences and did not sign a joint statement as initially scheduled.
+The much-anticipated second meeting between the two leaders was supposed to build on their historic first summit in Singapore, but they failed to sign a joint statement as initially scheduled and the talks ended in deadlock.

-"Sometimes you have to walk and this was just one of those times," Trump told reporters.
+"Sometimes you have to walk and this was just one of those times," Trump told reporters at a news conference.

 Trump said that the sanctions imposed on Pyongyang over its nuclear programme had been the sticking point.